xcsp3team/PyCSP3-models/realistic/KidneyExchange/README.md

 has a maximum length K.

 The model, below, is close to (can be seen as the close translation of) the one submitted to the 2019 Minizinc challenge.
-The MZN model was proposed by Edward Lam and Vicky Mak-Hau.
-No Licence was explicitly mentioned (MIT Licence is assumed).
+The original MZN model was proposed by Edward Lam and Vicky Mak-Hau - no licence was explicitly mentioned (MIT Licence is assumed).

 ## Data Example
   3-20-025-2.json